-The regenerative amplifier is an amplifier in which positive feedback (regeneration) is used to increase the gain, as shown in Fig.~\ref{fig:RegenerativeAmp}.
+The regenerative amplifier (RA) is an amplifier in which positive feedback (regeneration) is used to increase the gain, as shown in Fig.~\ref{fig:RegenerativeAmp}.
 Interestingly, this technique is by far better known in optics than in radio engineering.
-A sub-threshold laser is a common example of optical RA\@.
+A sub-threshold laser is a common example of optical regenerative amplifier.